-Low calorie dessert recipes couldn't really be any easier
+Low-calorie dessert recipes couldn't really be any easier

 The pleasures of a sumptuous festive strudel are truly a joy to behold.
 The taste of the buttery pastry melting in the mouth, the warm spiced apples as they merge with heady christmassy flavours of cinnamon and nutmeg.
 The only problem?
 We’re looking at over 200 calories for a little tiny slice and who wants a little tiny slice?
 Not us.

 It's no wonder we each pile on an average of 7lbs over the festive season.
 Come January, it’s easy to regret our overindulgences, but by getting creative in the kitchen it can be quick and easy to conjure up some cracking alternatives that are on plan and taste every bit as good as the real thing.

 The trick to this recipe is to use a rolling pin to roll the Lo-Dough really flat.
 This transforms it from a soft fluffy bread like texture to that of a delectable shortcrust pastry.

 Lo-Dough makes for a great alternative to using fat laden pastry and this is where the major savings in terms of calories come from.
 Team this up with some Skinny Syrup to provide that extra sweetness and you’re onto a winner.
 Each slice contains only 122 calories, quark cream included.